vuejs-templates/webpack/docs/env.md

 ### How are these files processed?

 When you run one of the available [commands](commands.md), `process.env.NODE_ENV` will be set to one of the three modes mentioned above, and the appropriate module from `/config/variables` will be required.
 The object exported by that module will be merged with the one from `externals.js`.
-In case of duplicate entries, the latter overwrites the former.
+In case of duplicate entries, the former overwrites the latter.

 The resulting object will be passed to webpack's [`DefinePlugin`](https://webpack.js.org/plugins/define-plugin/) to make the values available in your Vue application.